Who is Financial Asset Management Systems, Inc?

 Will FAMS sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
+In their attempt to collect a debt, a third-party collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly get it removed from your credit report.
 It’s also quite possible that you will never hear from or have to deal with FAMS again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.